GVE-Louvain: Fast Louvain Algorithm for Community Detection in Shared Memory Setting: Conclusion

 \section{Conclusion}

-In conclusion, this study addresses the optimization of Louvain method, a high-quality community detection algorithm, in the shared memory setting.
-We consider 9 different optimizations, which significantly improve the performance of the local-moving and the aggregation phases of the algorithm.
-On a server with dual 16-core Intel Xeon Gold 6226R processors, comparison with competitive open source implementations (Vite and Grappolo) and packages (NetworKit) show that our optimized implementation of Louvain, which we term as GVE-Louvain, is on average $50\times$, $22\times$, and $20\times$ faster than Vite, Grappolo, and NetworKit respectively.
-In addition, GVE-Louvain on average obtains $3.1\%$ higher modularity than Vite\ignore{(especially on web graph)}, and $0.6\%$ lower modularity than Grappolo and NetworKit\ignore{(especially on social networks with poor clustering)}.
+In conclusion, this report presents our parallel multicore implementation of the Louvain algorithm --- a high quality community detection method, which, as far as we are aware, stands as the most efficient implementation of the algorithm on multicore CPUs.
+Here, we considered $9$ different optimizations, which significantly improve the performance of the local-moving and the aggregation phases of the algorithm.
+On a server with dual 16-core Intel Xeon Gold 6226R processors, comparison with competitive open source implementations (Vite and Grappolo) and packages (NetworKit) show that our optimized implementation of Louvain, which we term as GVE-Louvain, is on average $50\times$, $22\times$, $20\times$, and $5.8\times$ faster than Vite, Grappolo, NetworKit Louvain, and cuGraph Louvain (run on an NVIDIA A100 GPU) respectively.
+In addition, GVE-Louvain on average obtains $3.2\%$ higher modularity than Vite\ignore{(especially on web graph)}, $0.6\%$ lower modularity than Grappolo and NetworKit Louvain\ignore{(especially on social networks with poor clustering)}, and $2.6\%$ higher modularity than cuGraph Louvain.
 On a web graph with $3.8$ billion edges, GVE-Louvain identifies communities in $6.8$ seconds, and thus achieves a processing rate of $560$ million edges/s.
 In addition, GVE-Louvain achieves a strong scaling factor of $1.6\times$ for every doubling of threads.
-Looking ahead, future work could focus of designing dynamic algorithms for Louvain to accommodate dynamic graphs which evolve over time.
-This would contribute to interactive updation of community memberships of vertices in real-world scenarios.
+Future work could focus of designing fast community detection algorithms that enable interactive updation of community memberships of vertices in large dynamic graphs.